 Blue and White Infrared Photography

-There are many different ways to reintroduce colours in an infrared image, such as swapping the red and blue colour channels with Photoshop channel mixer.
+There are many different ways to reintroduce colors in an infrared image, such as swapping the red and blue color channels with Photoshop channel mixer.
 But here we want to keep things simple.
 You can dig deeper in this kind of editing once you get more familiar with infrared photography.

-Since in Lightroom there is no way to swap colour channels, we can use the split toning function, where you assign a colour to the highlights and another one for the shadows.
+Since in Lightroom there is no way to swap color channels, we can use the split toning function, where you assign a color to the highlights and another one for the shadows.

 The easiest way is to start with the B&W Split Tone Lightroom preset, to create a basic image with some blue in the shadows.

-This preset will convert the image to black and white, use the Tone Curve to add some contrast and split the tones by assigning a blu-ish colour to the shadows and yellow-ish to the highlights, with a tone balance to weigh the shadows more.
+This preset will convert the image to black and white, use the Tone Curve to add some contrast and split the tones by assigning a bluish color to the shadows and yellow-ish to the highlights, with a tone balance to weigh the shadows more.

 Because the highlights are a bit too yellow, you should reduce the saturation of the highlights in the Split Toning panel.
 For this image I set the highlight saturation to 13 and the hue to 30.